Every Load Cleaning:

 - Pull the lint screen straight up.
 Roll lint off the screen with your fingers.
-Do not rinse or wash screen to remove lint.
+Do not rinse or wash the screen to remove lint.
 Wet lint is hard to remove.

 - Push the lint screen firmly back into place.

 Laundry detergent and fabric softener residue can build up on the lint screen.
 This buildup can cause longer drying times for your clothes, or cause the dryer to stop before your load is completely dry.
 Clean the lint screen with a nylon brush every 6 months, or more frequently, if it becomes clogged due to a residue buildup.
-To wash lint screen:
+To wash the lint screen:

 - Roll lint off the screen with your fingers.

-- Wet a nylon brush with hot water and liquid detergent.
+- Wet a nylon brush with hot water and a liquid detergent.
 Scrub lint screen with the brush to remove residue buildup.

 - Rinse screen with hot water.